Manlio Tarantini: Biography

 In 1939 he was promoted to rear admiral and on the following year, at the entrance of Italy into the Second World War, he was commander of the Arsenal of Taranto.
 Later, after being promoted to vice admiral, he was given command of the Southern Adriatic Naval Command, with headquarters in Brindisi.
-In March 1943 he assumed command of the Naval Sector of Albania, based in Durres.
-After the armistice of Cassibile, he led the resistance of the naval personnel against German attempts to seize the port of Durres; he was however forced to surrender by the inaction of the Army units stationed around the city, which had received orders to lay down their arms from their commands.
+In March 1943 he assumed command of the Naval Sector of Albania, based in Durrës.
+After the armistice of Cassibile, he led the resistance of the naval personnel against German attempts to seize the port of Durrës; he was however forced to surrender by the inaction of the Army units stationed around the city, which had received orders to lay down their arms from their commands.
 He then refused any proposal of collaboration with the Germans and was deported to Oflag 64/Z in Schokken, Poland, participating in January 1945 in the death march that followed the evacuation of the camp, in which six generals were shot.
 He was then freed with his fellow prisoners by the troops of the advancing Red Army, and transferred to Liubotyn in Ukraine, returning to Italy after the end of the war, in October 1945.

 He was then placed at the disposal of the Cabinet of the Minister of the Navy for special assignments, presiding over the CEMM subcommittees of the Discrimination Commissions for personnel who had collaborated with the Italian Social Republic and the German occupiers.
 He was transferred to the auxiliary roll in 1947 and to the reserve in 1955, being promoted to admiral in 1956.
 He died in Rome, where he had spent his last years with his family, in 1963.